 - Action Girl: Mary Anne.
 She learns how to disassemble an M-16, fights with the green berets, and goes native in the Vietnamese jungle.

 - Author Avatar: The narrator or Mitchell Sanders, depending on the situation.

 - Blow Up The Dog: Azar, Ted Lavender's puppy.
 He laughs about it and wonders why the others think it's such a big deal.

 - When Rat Kiley mutilates the baby water buffalo.

 - Communications Officer: Mitchell Sanders.
-The fact that he is this while also being The Storyteller is probably isn't symbolic.
+He is also this while also being The Storyteller.

 - Corrupt the Cutie: O'Brien, Lt.
 Cross.
 Many of the soldiers, really.
 Azar subverts this, using it as a justification for blowing up a puppy.

 - Crucified Hero Shot: Lieutenant Cross floating on his back in the shit field while they're still searching for Kiowa.

 - Draft Dodging: Attempted, but not followed through with.
 The narrator was to afraid of being shamed.
 Or, as the author puts it, too afraid to be a coward.